 Video Counselling Can Teach You How To:

-- Conquer worry thoughts and fears that lead to anxiety
+- Challenge and conquer these worry thoughts that lead to anxiety

-- Calm your body and mind so you can then access your emotions, enabling you to understand yourself and what you need better
+- Calm your nervous system so you can then access your emotions, enabling you to understand yourself and what you need better

 - Build your confidence by facing stress and anxiety provoking situations, rather than avoiding them